nanw1103/parallel-processing-patterns/README.md

 # Parallel Processing Patterns (PP Patterns)

 ## Introduction
-While developing services with scalability and performance as a major concern, some common problems in parallel processing are solved in similar ways.
-The solution for each problem is common so can be summarized as pattern.
-These patterns are not as common as the GOF Design Patterns, but are effective and common in specific scenarios.
+While developing services with scalability, throughput, and performance as major concerns, some common problems in parallel processing are solved in similar ways.
+The solution for each problem is common so can be summarized as a pattern.
+These patterns are not as common as the GOF Design Pattern, but are effective and common in specific scenarios.
+Being aware of these patterns at early design and implementation phase will be benefitial for performance-critical services.

 These patterns are summarized from my own development, so are named per my understanding.
 Some of them may already be summarized by others with a different name.
 If there's an existing reference, please let me know.